-“I will guarantee that Doctor Janiak is available,” Basia said, and tossed aside her cigarette.
-Its butt, rusty with her lipstick, rolled down the riverbank.
+“I will guarantee that Doctor Nagorski is available.”
+Director Husarska tossed aside her cigarette.
+Its butt, stained with red lipstick, rolled down the riverbank.

-Basia lit another cigarette.
-“It is nothing.
-Only the courier, he comes from a different direction this time.”
+“It’s nothing,” the policewoman replied, lighting another cigarette.
+“So the courier comes from a different direction this time.”

-No one knew why, and no one ventured a guess as they pondered the lifeless man on the ground.
+No one ventured a guess as they pondered the lifeless man on the ground.
 “Why does a man cut a face like that?”
 Basia finally asked.

 “It’s a signature,” Jay said.
 “The killer wants us to know that it’s him.”

 “But why does a man cut like that?
 What is inside him to do such a thing?
-We have not such experiences in Poland.”
+We have no such experiences in Poland.”